 If you don’t have access to a mobile phone, you can attempt to create a Login.gov account and verify your identity using a desktop computer and a landline phone.
 We find that most users have difficulty uploading a photo of their driver’s license when using a desktop computer.
 For more information on using a desktop computer, see our User Guide: “Creating a Login.gov Account to Access MyPBA.”

-- Driver’s license from all 50 states and other US territories (Guam, US Virgin Islands, Mariana Islands and Puerto Rico)
+- Driver’s license from all 50 states, the District of Columbia, and U.S. territories (Guam, U.S. Virgin Islands, Mariana Islands and Puerto Rico).

-- This is an identity document issued by the state/US territory that asserts identity but does not give driving privileges.
+- This is an identity document issued by a state/U.S. territory that identifies you but does not give driving privileges.

 Occasionally, Login.gov is unable to verify a user’s information.
-You may see a screen that says “We could not find records matching your personal information.”
-This can occur even after uploading a driver’s license, entering a Social Security Number, and verifying an address.
+You may see a screen that says, “We could not find records matching your personal information.”
+This can occur even after you upload a driver’s license, enter a Social Security number, or verify your address.

-This issue occurs because Login.gov uses real-time identity proofing techniques to protect customers from unauthorized access to their personal information and to prevent fraud.
-The Login.gov verification process relies on available data from government databases, and some people will have conflicting or insufficient data to complete the identity verification process.
+This issue occurs because Login.gov uses real-time identity-proofing techniques to protect personal information and prevent fraud.
+The Login.gov verification process relies on available data from government databases, and some people will have conflicting or insufficient data to complete the identity-verification process.

 Sometimes, when users experience problems uploading their ID or completing other steps in the Login.gov identity verification process. clearing the internet browser’s cache (browser history) can help.
 Please use the suggested actions on the Login.gov Help page to clear your cache.

 When accessing your MyPBA account after the Login.gov verification process, remember to always use the blue MyPBA button on the https://www.pbgc.gov/MyPBA page, not the general Login.gov webpage.